achen1296/Apple-Music-Editor/README.md

   - Otherwise file size - outer hfma length - ((file size - outer hfma length) % 16)
   - The max crypt size always seems to be 102400, I was not able to find any other values accepted by the Apple Music program (not that there's any reason to use a different one)
 - Starting after the outer hfma, decrypt \<crypt size\> bytes using AES128-ECB and the encryption key (see code).
-- Concatenate the decrypted bytes with the remaining bytes in the file after the encrypted portion
+- Concatenate the remaining bytes in the file after the encrypted portion onto the decrypted bytes
-- Decompress with zlib
+- Decompress the result with zlib
   - Experimentally, Apple Music uses compression level 1 (best speed), but it also seems to accept any compression level (not that there's any particular reason to use another compression level when Apple Music will resave the library itself the next time you open it)
+- Concatenate the decompressed result onto the outer hfma header

 # Section Structure